INSIDE-information-systems/OAPIF/workspaces/readme.md

 - MappingEPOS_DC.xml - App Schema Mapping file for eposb:Borehole
 - Views_DB.sql - Fixes for various views from app_diffussion_wfs3, either adding missing columns required for mapping, or missing views not yet defined.
 All implemented as materialized views to keep separate from BRGM work.
 Should eventually not be required when the views in app_diffussion_wfs3 have been adjusted as required.
 - Views_AppSchema.sql - DB Views required for App Schema Mapping.
 Contains the following views corresponding the the listed FeatureTypes and DataTypes:
   - ks_borehole_mv: Main view for Borehole FT.
-Contains columns for all base level elements, as well as for nested types with a cardinality of 1
+Contains columns for all base level elements, as well as for nested types with a cardinality of 1.
+Note: currently I've got it reduced to data "WHERE NOT bss_ouvrage_mv.libelle IS NULL AND NOT bss_profondeur_accessible.profondeur_accessible IS NULL", as for testing purposes its better to have less data with content than many mostly empty records ;)
   - ks_alias_mv: View for eposb:alias content
   - ks_borehole_use_mv: View for eposb:BoreholeUse and eposb:Purpose content (same content according to mapping)
   - ks_georesource_mv: View for eposb:BoreholeGeoresource content